-"Are you looking for the silent man?" said another turnkey, passing me.
+"Are you looking for the silent man?" said another turnkey passing me.
 "Yonder he lies-sleeping in the yard there.
-'Tis not twenty minutes since I saw him lie down."
+"Tis not twenty minutes since I saw him lie down."

 The yard was entirely quiet.
 It was not accessible to the common prisoners.
 The surrounding walls, of amazing thickness, kept off all sounds behind them.
 The Egyptian character of the masonry weighed upon me with its gloom.
 But a soft imprisoned turf grew under foot.
 The heart of the eternal pyramids, it seemed, wherein, by some strange magic, through the clefts, grass-seed, dropped by birds, had sprung.

 Strangely huddled at the base of the wall, his knees drawn up, and lying on his side, his head touching the cold stones, I saw the wasted Bartleby.
-But nothing stirred.
+But letters of credit, sending tremors through the "exchange banking and commission business"-like undermining our Security Exchange.
+Melville was then in the South Seas, but the case was sensational, and his brothers were in New York.

+2. Horace Creeley's Tribune called Col. Monroe Edwards (1808-1847) "the most distinguished financier since the days of Judas Iscariot": his trial in New York City (lasting all the second week of June 1842) caused the greatest public excitement since the trial "of the murderer.
+Coht" (see n.
+7, p.
+1061).
+He was convicted of swindling two firms of \$25,000 each through forged nothing stirred.
 I paused; then went close up to him; stooped over, and saw that his dim eyes were open; otherwise he seemed profoundly sleeping.
 Something prompted me to touch him.
 I felt his hand, when a tingling shiver ran up my arm and down my spine to my feet.

+3. Prison at Ossining, New York, not far up the Hudson.

 The round face of the grub-man peered upon me now.
 "His dinner is ready.
 Won't he dine to-day, either?
 Or does he live without dining?"

 "Lives without dining," said I, and closed the eyes.

-"Eh!-He's asleep, ain't he?"
-"With kings and counselors," murmured I.
+"Eh!-He's asleep, aint he?"

+"With kings and counsellors," murmured I.